$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Basics of Gravitational Lensing: in Wave-optics and Geometric-optics lensing Regimes

-where $z_l$ is the redshift of the lens, obtained from its angular diameter distance, $c$ be the speed of light in vacuum.
+where $z_l$ is the redshift of the lens corresponding the angular diameter distance of the lens $D_l$ , $c$ be the speed of light in vacuum.
 The first term provides the geometric time-delay and the second term provides the Shapiro time-delay where $\psi(\vec{x})$ provides the gravitational potential of the lens in the lens plane.
 The third term with $\Phi_m(\vec{y})$ is optional, to set the minimum $t_d$ value to zero.
 In presence of gravitational lensing, GW waves are time-delayed and deflected therefore the addition of GWs in different phases causes interference of lensed GW in the wave-optics limit.

 For EM wave passing through an aperture, the amplification factor of the wave at the other side is obtained by using the Kirchhoff integral.
 A similar expression can be applied for GW lensing.
 Using the time-delay expression, we can find the amplification factor as,